SenseNet/docs.sensenet.com/content/concepts/content-management/02-content-models.md

 # Content type properties

 The content repository contains many different types of content.
 Content vary in structure and even in function.
 Different types of content contain different fields.
-In sensenet built-in content types are available, but also possible to create custom ones.
+In sensenet built-in content types are available, but it's also possible to create custom ones.
 A Content Type Definition is an xml-format configuration file that holds information about:
 •	the type name, description
 •	properties that control how content of this type look and behave (icon, preview generation, indexing)